-Regardless of which device you choose for your light therapy treatment, you should make sure that you ease your way into therapy gradually.
+Regardless of which device you choose for your treatment, you should make sure that you ease your way into light therapy gradually.
 Start with the lowest recommended intensity for your device and keep the duration of the first few sessions to the minimum.

 Don’t overdo it!

 Very few people claim to experience negative effects when starting SAD light therapy, but some have indicated that exposure to the bright light can cause lingering headaches.

 If you are prone to migraines then there is an increased chance that the light therapy will end with a headache.

 If you aren’t prone to migraines and still have a headache after your first few sessions of light therapy, the best course of action is to immediately lower the light intensity if possible, or even discontinue treatment all together if the headaches continue.

 Most new models of SAD light therapy boxes and glasses have variable light intensity settings for those who feel the need to lower the brightness as they are dialing in the proper therapy routine.

 A small minority of patients report experiencing slight nausea during the first week, but it usually ends after a few treatments.